CoderKD101/PhotoGallerySite/README.md

 This is just the beginning!
 I plan to:
 - Add more detailed blogs with engaging content.
-- Implement a backend to dynamically manage blog posts and images.
+- Implement a backend to manage blog posts and images dynamically.
 - Enhance interactivity and animations for a better user experience.
 - Add categories or tags for blogs and photos.